Drug Evaluation Committee 2020-51 Procedures for changing SMO

 - Record of completion of handover of tasks

-In addition, we plan to continue the contract of entrustment between our company and the executing medical institution without terminating it in order to be able to respond to any future audits or on-site inspections.
+In addition, the contract of entrustment between our company and Investigator Site will not be terminated and will be continued in order to be able to respond to any future audits or on-site inspections.

 We would appreciate it if you could provide us with any other necessary documents in addition to the above.

-Article 39-2 Guidance 1 of the GCP states, "When entrusting a part of work related to the conduct of a clinical trial, the site must conclude a contract with the trustee of the work.
-Guidance 3 of the same article states, "The executing medical institution and the trustee shall conclude a contract in writing that describes the scope of the entrusted work, matters related to the procedures of the entrusted work, and the fact that the executing medical institution can confirm whether the entrusted work is being performed appropriately and smoothly based on the procedures.
-Guidance 5 of the same article states, "All work related to a clinical trial entrusted to a trustee by a medical institution should be clearly stated in the document exchanged with the trustee.
+Guidance 1 of Article 39-2 of the GCP states, "When entrusting a part of the operations related to the conduct of a clinical trial, the Investigator Site shall conclude an agreement with the trustee of such operations," and Guidance 3 of the same article states, "The Investigator Site and the trustee shall agree in writing on the scope of entrusted operations, matters related to the procedures for entrusted operations, and the procedures for entrusted operations.
+Guidance 3 of the same article states that "the Investigator Site and the contractor shall conclude an agreement in writing that describes the scope of the entrusted services, matters related to the procedures for the entrusted services, and the fact that the Investigator Site can confirm whether the entrusted services are being performed properly and smoothly based on the procedures" and Guidance 5 of the same article states that "all services related to the clinical trial that the Investigator Site entrusted to the contractor shall be clearly described in the document exchanged with the contractor".
+Guidance 5 of the same article states, "All work related to a clinical trial entrusted to a trustee by a medical institution shall be clearly stated in the document exchanged with the trustee.

 In addition, the Voluntary Guidelines for the Proper Implementation of SMO Contract Services (prepared on April 22, 2005), 12.
 Conclusion of Contract Services, states that "In principle, the contract should be a two-party contract with the sponsor, but a three-party contract including the sponsor or a four-party contract when the sponsor is using a contract research organization (CRO) is possible.
 However, if the sponsor uses a contract research organization (CRO), a three-party contract including the sponsor or a four-party contract is possible.
 However, items may be added or deleted as appropriate depending on the nature of the contracted services.
 The following is a description of the contractual agreement.

-Therefore, if a two-party contract is concluded between the medical institution and Company A regarding the entrustment of part of the operations related to the implementation of a clinical trial by the medical institution and the company to which the person in question belongs, or if there are agreements between the company to which the person in question belongs and Company A regarding the termination of the entrusted operations as necessary, then the medical institution and Company A should conclude a two-party contract.
-In cases where there are agreements between the sponsor and Company A, a three-party agreement (or a four-party agreement including the sponsor) may be concluded between the sponsor, Company A, and the company to which the inquirer belongs.
+Therefore, if the Investigator Site and Company A conclude a bilateral agreement regarding the outsourcing of part of the work related to the implementation of the clinical trial, or if the Investigator Site and the company to which the person in question belongs conclude a bilateral agreement regarding the termination of the outsourced work as necessary, or if the company to which the person in question belongs and Company A conclude a bilateral agreement regarding the termination of the outsourced work as necessary, then the Investigator Site, Company A, and Company A must conclude an agreement regarding the termination of the outsourced work as necessary.
+In cases where there are agreements between the Investigator Site, Company A, and the company to which the inquirer belongs, a three-party agreement (or a four-party agreement including the sponsor) may be entered into.
 It is necessary to clearly state in the contract the duties entrusted to Company A, and it is also necessary to clarify in writing when the CRC duties and clinical trial secretariat duties were changed to Company A. In addition, we recommend that the records of the handover of duties mentioned in your question be retained as they are important records in explaining the clinical trial.
-We would like you to consult with the site to determine what kind of records should be kept.
+We would like you to consult with the Investigator Site to determine what kind of records should be kept.